larsgw/citation.js/README.md

 Other supported input types are:
 * A jQuery or HTML element, where it will use the text content of the elements
 * Wikidata JSON, where it will try to get as much relevant properties as possible
-* An URL, where it wil use the fetched data.
+* An URL, where it wil use the fetched data, or extract the Wikidata entity.
 This uses an synchronous request.

 <a name="output">
 ## Ouput